 This class offers students an opportunity to expand their own movement vocabulary while deepening their skills in spatial design, dynamics, rhythm, and form.
 We will hone improvisational and collaborative skills by crafting dance in solo and group forms while at the same time uncovering how movement and space are both personal and political.
-One additional technique class is required to participate in this class.
-Participation in either Modern 2 or Modern 3 is required for PAP students.
-(Modern 2 or Modern 3) is required to participate in this class.
+Participation in the Young Choreographers Workshop requires taking at least one other technique class per week, such as Ballet, Modern, Jazz, or Breaking.

 Young Choreographers Initiative

-Open to those who have completed 1 year of the Young Choreographers Workshop or by invitation.
+Participation in this class is by invitation only.
 Students must commit to attending the session for the entire year and can look forward to creating work in collaboration with their peers.
 Since participation and partnership is an important part of this class, young artists may not miss more than 2 classes a semester.
 YCI participants can anticipate developing their leadership and showing initiative, which will require homework and rehearsal outside of regular class time.
 They will also be counted on to communicate with the director and their peers to fulfill their planning.
 We will discuss all expectations in a mandatory family meeting during the first thirty minutes of the first class of the session.

 In 2019, YCI’s piece Untitled about sexual assault was selected from 1 of 10 works across the nation to perform at the National Youth Artist Summit in Austin, TX.
 At this conference organized by teens for teens only, the YCI also led a workshop on sexual assault and consent.
 Other collaborations have included connecting with artists in Arts in Recovery for Youth (AIRY)–a suicide prevention and peer support program based in Pittsfield–and developing choreography based on their paintings for a fundraising event.
 YCI has also partnered with Kimball Farms (the retirement community in Lenox) on The Moving Life Stories Project where they were matched with senior residents to create pieces that combine poetry, prose, and dance to tell the seniors’ life stories.